Kim Kardashian's Latest Look Just Took the Canadian Tuxedo to Another Level

 Kim Kardashian's latest ensemble can only be described by one word: Jeanius!

-While attending the 9th annual WSJ Magazine Innovator Awards at the Museum of Modern Art in New York City with husband Kanye West, the 39-year-old beauty mogul shut down the red carpet with her Canadian tuxedo lewk.
+While attending the WSJ Magazine 2019 Innovator Awards Sponsored by Harry Winston and Rémy Martin in New York City, the 39-year-old beauty mogul shut down the red carpet with her Canadian tuxedo lewk.

 The Keeping Up With the Kardashians star skipped her usual body-hugging dresses for something more fun and flirty.